Preventing and Surviving Crowd Surges

 suffocation than from crush injuries, so stay upright and get as high up as possible.
 Help others up if they fall, especially women and children as they are more frequently among the victims.

-Avoid being trapped against hard barriers by an onrushing crowd too.
-If you fall, make yourself into a ball and try to protect your head with your arms.
-The video below has more, but be warned, it’s very graphic.
-Also, we no longer use the word “Stampede,” but rather crowd surge because the former implies that the victims are at fault, when such tragedies are more often the result of poorly designed venues or events beyond the control of the individual.
+or events beyond the control of the individual., but be warned, it’s very graphic.
+Also, we no longer use the word “Stampede,” but rather crowd surge because the former implies that the victims are at fault, when such tragedies are more often the result of poorly designed venues

 NEXT: I did finally finish that trip to the West Coast that I started last October, so hope to have cheerier content for you next time.